Manby Hot Springs: History

-The hot springs were used by the Puebloan cultures for hundreds of years prior to the arrival of the Spanish.
-The indigenous name for the site is Wa-pu-mee, which roughly translates to "water of long life".
+The hot springs were used by the Puebloan cultures for hundreds of years prior to the arrival of the Spanish, and knew it by the name Wa-pu-mee meaning "water of long life".
 The springs later were visited by Spanish explorers in the area, who were searching for the fabled fountain of youth.

 In the late 19th century European-Americans began to develop the area.
 In 1880, the Chili Line (Santa Fe Branch) of the narrow-gauge Denver and Rio Grande Western Railroad began stopping at Taos Junction, and the hot springs became a tourist attraction that was accessible by stagecoach.
 Shortly thereafter, in the 1890s, two local Taos merchants, Albert Miller and Gerson Gusdorf, built a toll bridge to the springs and charged tourists as well as locals to cross the bridge.

 In 1906, British-born traveler Arthur Rochford Manby coerced a claim to the 60,000+ acre Antonio Martínez land grant on which the springs were located.
 In his biography of Manby, Frank Waters has written that Manby "lied, schemed and stole" to secure the land.
 Manby was involved in numerous disputes with the locals, and by the early 1900s he went to live out near the springs.
 In 1922, Manby envisioned a resort, which he planned to name Lost Springs of the Aztec, that would include a luxury hotel with the springs as the centerpiece.
 All that was built was a rock-walled bathhouse and several cabins.
 The bathhouse entrance was built one story above the spring which was accessed via a staircase.
 In 1927 the area flooded and several cabins were destroyed, as well as the bridge over the river.
 Manby died in 1929 without realizing his full plan for developing a resort.
 He died a gruesome death, having been found decaptiated in his home in Taos.
 A local folklore legend is that his ghost roams the hot springs area.
 Other local legends state that he returned to Europe, and that it was not his body that was found, but rather it was "part of a ruse to avoid his creditors."